What is UpVal?

 To add a member, provide their email address and assign a role.
 If they have no existing account, one is created automatically on first sign-in.

-Members can be removed unless they have token history attached.
+Members can be removed unless they have received tokens, given recognition, or earned awards.

 Setting Up Attributes